 What is IPsec?

-IPsec full form is Internet Protocol Security and IPsec is used to secure sensitive data as it travels over the network, such as financial transactions, medical information, and business communications.
+IPsec (Internet Protocol Security) is used to secure sensitive data as it travels over the network, such as financial transactions, medical information, and business communications.
 IPsec tunneling is also used to protect virtual private networks (VPNs), where it encrypts all data exchanged between two endpoints.
 IPsec may also encrypt application layer data and protect routers providing routing data over the public internet.
 IPsec can also be used to offer authentication without encryption, such as confirming that data came from a recognized sender.

 Encryption at the application or transport levels of the Open Systems Interconnection (OSI) paradigm enables protect data transmission without the need for IPsec.
 Encryption is performed at the application layer through Hypertext Transfer Protocol Secure (HTTPS).
 Encryption is provided at the transport layer by the Transport Layer Security (TLS) protocol.
 However, encrypting and authenticating at these higher layers increases the risk of data leakage and attackers intercepting protocol information.

 In this blog, we’re going to dig up about the IPsec and you will get to know about IPsec uses and working.

 If you’re interested to learn cybersecurity from Scratch, here’s a video for you

 How does IPsec Operates?

 IPsec operates in five phases.
 They are as follows: